Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 b) `With dimension reduction`:

-* b.1) if the set `T` has been guessed correctly: then the key can be recovered easily by launching the following command that reduces the lattice dimension according to the homomorphisms introduced in the paper.
+* b.1) if the set `T` has been guessed correctly, then the key can be recovered easily by launching the following command that reduces the lattice dimension according to the homomorphisms introduced in the paper.

 For $n^{\prime}=7$,  instead of solving the SVP in a lattice of dimension 392, the defined homomorphism solves the SVP in a lattice of